jakewan/test-azurerm-provider-fork/README.md

 ## It Does, It Really Does

 This repository contains an example that seems to work.
-Just ignore any suggesting that modules shouldn't be too stronghanded about the context in which they are instantiated, and boldly provide a `terraform` block specifying crazy stuff like this:
+Just ignore any suggestions that modules shouldn't be too stronghanded about the context in which they are instantiated.
+Boldly provide a `terraform` block specifying crazy stuff like this:

 ```hcl
 terraform {